 uLaw offers its services through a remunerated collaboration with user-lawyers.

 uLaw does neither invoice or perceive legal fees nor any retrocession of such legal fees by receives a proper remuneration for services rendered (administration of the network and providing the supporting tools and applications : website, billing and collection inteface, rating tool, project management, etc.).
-Said remuneration is a lump sum compensation amounting to 7,5% of any fees invoiced by a user-lawyer to a user.
+Said remuneration is a lump sum compensation the amount of which depends on the type of subscription chosen by the user.

 Cost made on behalf of user-clients when performing requested tasks will be invoiced separately and subject to the same approval method as legal fees.